anlutro/russell/README.md

 # Russell ![Build Status](https://travis-ci.org/anlutro/russell.png?branch=master)

-A static blog HTML generator written in Python 3.
+A static HTML site generator written in Python 3.

 ## Installation

-`pip install russell`
+	pip install russell --user

+Optionally, create a virtualenv and install in there.

 ## Usage

 `russell setup` will set up a directory structure for blogging with Russell in the current working directory.
-This will create the 'assets', 'pages', 'posts', 'templates' directories, and create the required templates.
+This will create the 'pages', 'posts', 'templates' directories, and create the required templates.

 ### Creating pages/posts